ThirtySomething/Weatherstation/Plugins/DataSink/Readme.md

 ## Remarks

-* The data sink plugins can be used on `device` side as well as on `remotedevice` side.
+* The data sink plugins can be used on `datacollector` side as well as on `remotedevice` side.
 * The implementation offers a `lock object` to prevent concurrent write access by the threads of the data source plugins.